 How do I know if switching my loan is right for me?

-You can see if switching your loan with another (i.e. refinancing) is the right option by weighing out if the savings are worth doing so.
-Visit our Refinance: Switch & Save tool and enter your current loan details to find out how much you can save on your home loan with Bank First.
+You can see if switching your loan with another (i.e. refinancing) is the right option by weighing up if the savings are worth doing so.
+Visit our Refinance: Switch & Save tool and enter your current loan details to find out how much you could save on your home loan with Bank First.

 Home loan key facts sheet

 A Home Loan Key Facts Sheet is an easy way to help you understand and compare home loans.